RozWelch/pureglow/README.md

     * Choose Github as the deployment method, then select the correct repository, and click the connect button
     * Select the Settings tab
     * Click Reveal Config Vars
-    * Add Config Vars settings with values: SECRET_KEY =(add value here), CLOUDINARY_URL, DATABASE_URL, PORT = 8000, DISABLE_COLLECTSTATIC = 1
+    * Add Config Vars settings and values
     * Next, scroll down to the Buildpack section click Add Buildpack select python and click Save Changes
     * Scroll to the bottom of the deploy page and select the preferred deployment type
     * Click 'Enable Automatic Deploys' if you wish to automatically deploy when you push updates to Github

 * Forking the repository
-     * Locate the repository at this link https://github.com/RozWelch/CareHub-Project4-2023
+     * Locate the repository at this link https://github.com/RozWelch/pureglow
      * At the top right of the repository, select 'Fork' from the menu
      * A copy of the repository is now created

 * Cloning the repository
-     * Locate the repository at this link https://github.com/RozWelch/CareHub-Project4-2023
+     * Locate the repository at this link https://github.com/RozWelch/pureglow
      * Under 'Local', there is cloning options: HTTPS, SSH, GitHub CLI.
 Click the prefered cloning option, and then copy the link provided.
      * Open the terminal
      * In the terminal change the current working directory to where you wish to put the cloned directory